aubm/postmanerator/README.md

 ## Usage

-For now, you need [to have Go installed](https://golang.org/doc/install) to use it.
+`postmanerator -theme='bootstrap_default' -output='./doc.html' /path/to/your/collection.postman.json`

+## Features

+- Custom themes

+## Installation

+Just download the latest appropriate [release on Github](https://github.com/aubm/postmanerator/releases).

+Or install it from sources ...

+- Follow the instructions to [get golang installed](https://golang.org/doc/install) on your machine
 - Get the package with go get `go get github.com/aubm/postmanerator`
 - Install it `go install`
-- Use it `postmanerator -theme='bootstrap_default' -output='./doc.html' /path/to/your/collection.postman.json`

-## Features

-- Custom themes

 ## Todos